BarbriSFCourseDetails

 Description

-Businesses that use text messages, mobile apps, and other wireless communications to promote their products and services must ensure their practices comply with the TCPA requirements regarding express written consent, opt-outs, and recordkeeping to minimize the risk of penalties, lawsuits, and regulatory compliance actions.
+Businesses that use text messages, pre-recorded or AI-generated voices, and other technologies to communicate—whether to provide information about an ongoing relationship or to promote products and services—must ensure their practices comply with the TCPA and state law requirements regarding express written consent, opt-outs, and recordkeeping to minimize the risk of penalties, lawsuits, and regulatory compliance actions.
 This exposure cannot be "contracted away" to a third-party vendor.

 Violations of the TCPA rules can lead to severe consequences, including hefty fines and legal actions.
 With the rules and recent caselaw continuing to evolve, it is important for companies to continually review and update their practices and policies to align with the current legal framework.